-The target has spurred unprecedented growth in solar PV and wind in the country and has gone hand in hand with increased international engagement, including the establishment of the International Solar Alliance.
-In addition, modern bioenergy use in power generation and industry has been expanding rapidly.
+The target has spurred unprecedented growth in solar PV and wind in the country and has gone hand in hand with increased international engagement, including the

 India has put in place a number of important policies that have underpinned recent strong expansion of renewables.
 However, it will need to further strengthen policy action and accelerate policy implementation to address a number of barriers that still hamper renewables deployment.
 Among the main investment barriers and risks to renewable electricity growth in India are the financial health of DISCOMs, weak transmission and distribution grid infrastructure and difficulties in permitting and land acquisition.